valueflows/intent/README.md

 They are more general, often not commercial at all, expressed not in identified products but in categories, tags, and text.
 But they want to find each other.
 The offers want to find the matching wants.
 The wants want to find the matching offers.

+Tentatively, Intent has three main subtypes: Give, Take, and Propose (to do something).
+People use their own situationally varied names for them.
+Offer is probably the most common word for Give.
+Want or Need are other words for Take.

-When they find their match, those with the matching offer and want enter into a conversation for action which might result in an [exchange](https://github.com/openvocab/exchange).
+When they find their match, those with the matching Offer and Want enter into a conversation for action which might result in an [exchange](https://github.com/valueflows/exchange).

+A proposal to do something might enter into conversation for action which might result in a [process](https://github.com/valueflows/process).

 Some of the groups we have seen posting these intents include Mutual Aid Networks and Mutual Credit Associations.